joelouthan/Theologicus/src/genesis/genesis12-7-20.md

 James will go on to say:

->James 1:15–18 (CSB)  Then after desire has conceived, it gives birth to sin, and when sin is fully grown, it gives birth to death.
-16 Don’t be deceived, my dear brothers and sisters.
-17 Every good and perfect gift is from above, coming down from the Father of lights, who does not change like shifting shadows.
-18 By his own choice, he gave us birth by the word of truth so that we would be a kind of firstfruits of his creatures.
+>James 1:15–18 (CSB)  Then after desire has conceived, it gives birth to sin, and when sin is fully grown, it gives birth to death.Don’t be deceived, my dear brothers and sisters.Every good and perfect gift is from above, coming down from the Father of lights, who does not change like shifting shadows.By his own choice, he gave us birth by the word of truth so that we would be a kind of firstfruits of his creatures.

 Where we live and where we go and our lives are good gifts from God.
 God does not tempt us into sin.
 God never tells us to sin.